PaulNWms/udacity-cicd-pipeline/README.md

 (**Note to grader:** the Trello board was left in an incomplete state.
 It's not much to look at if everything's in the _Done_ column...)

-~~<TODO: Project Plan~~

-* ~~A link to a Trello board for the project~~

-* ~~A link to a spreadsheet that includes the original and final project plan>~~

 As mentioned in lecture, the management process overhead should be right-sized for the project.
-But in this case, part of the assignment is the application of agile methods, so it's a bit process-heavy by design.
+But in this case, part of the assignment is the application of agile methods, so it's a bit process-heavy, by design.

 ## Instructions